NusayerHassan/NusayerHassan.github.io/_pages/about.md

      "Luck favors the prepared mind...
-     .......The prepared mind sooner or later finds something important and does it" <br>
+     .......The prepared mind sooner or later finds something important and does it"

-                 - Richard Hamming <br/>
+                 - Richard Hamming